pingcap/tidb-operator/docs/design-proposals/tidb-stable-scheduling.md

 }
 ```

-In new predicate `StableScheduling`, we filter out other nodes for TiDB pod if
+In new predicate `StableScheduling` in tidb-scheduler, we filter out other
-previous node for this TiDB member exists in candidate nodes.
+nodes for TiDB pod if previous node for this TiDB member exists in candidate
+nodes.

 ## Alternatives